phrafsanjani/phrafsanjani.github.io/index.md

 ## Philosophy, Psychology, and Economics

-Beyond mathematics, statistics, and programming, I firmly believe philosophy, psychology, and economics are essential knowledge domains for every well-rounded individual.
+Beyond mathematics, statistics, and programming, I firmly believe philosophy, psychology, and economics are essential knowledge domains for everyone.

 In a letter to his friend Lucilius, Seneca proclaims philosophy's universal invitation:
 > Philosophy neither rejects anyone nor chooses anyone; it shines